wp-plugins/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 == Changelog ==

+= 0.1.5 =
+* Added settings field to the plugin page.
+* Visual improvements to the options page.
 = 0.1.4 =
 * Changed the woo_foot hook to wp_footer to avoid problems with some themes.
 This should be more compatible with most themes as long as they use the wp_footer hook.
 = 0.1.3 =